syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 Left 4 Dead 2 Map Selector

 ## 1. Download

-Click [this link](https://github.com/syenlxyz/l4d2maps/archive/refs/heads/main.zip) to download this GitHub repository as a zipped file.
+Click [this link](https://github.com/syenlxyz/l4d2maps/releases) to download the source code from the latest release.

-Unzip the file once you have downloaded the repository.
+Extract the zipped file once you have downloaded the source code.

 ## 2. Installation

 Skip this step if you already have Anaconda or Miniconda installed in your computer.

 If you don't already have Anaconda or Miniconda installed in your computer, double-click `install.bat` to perform a one-time installation of Miniconda.